 - Improper maintenance of cars provided for rental.
-If the rented car has not been correctly maintained or is defective, the car rental company can be sued for the injuries sustained after an accident involving the respective car, such as soft tissue injury, whiplash, head injuries, traumatic brain injuries, bodily injury, or fatalities.
+If the rented car has not been correctly maintained or is defective, the car rental company can be sued for the injuries sustained in an accident involving the respective car, such as soft tissue injury, whiplash, head injuries, traumatic brain injuries, bodily injury, or fatalities.

-Vehicle accidents can result in a wide range of catastrophic types of injuries, from fractures and severe burns to disfigurement.
-These auto accident injuries seriously alter the quality of life and medical treatments require tremendous costs.
+Vehicle accidents can result in a wide range of catastrophic types of injuries, from fractures to severe burns to disfigurement.
+These car accident injuries can seriously alter your quality of life and medical treatments require tremendous costs.

-Our experienced car accident attorney knows how to represent complex injury cases involving car rental companies and provides the necessary resources for investigations to determine if the company can be held responsible.
-Call 305.416.9805, schedule a free consultation, and find out if you are entitled to compensation.
+Our experienced car accident attorney knows how to represent complex injury cases involving car rental companies.
+We also provide the necessary resources for investigations to determine if the rental company can be held responsible.
+Call and schedule a free consultation, and find out if you are entitled to compensation for your serious injuries.